 THE GLORY OF GOD'S HOLINESS

 Mary asserts, “holy is his name” (Luke 1:49).
-The angel declared, “the child to be born will be called holy—the Son of God” (Luke 1:35, ESV).
+The angel declared, “the child to be born will be called holy—the Son of God” (Luke 1:35).
 The familiar aspect of God’s holiness — His absolute purity and moral perfection — carries the expectation that we will serve Him “in holiness and righteousness before him all our days” (Luke 1:75)

 Wesleyan theologian Charles W. Carter writes of another aspect of God’s Holiness: His otherness.
 “When Christian faith speaks of God, it means that Wholly Other One who has freely chosen to disclose Himself.”
 Both aspects of God’s holiness are exalted as the Son is set apart as sinless and wholly-other by a supernatural birth; this birth is simultaneously the full disclosure of the Godhead.
-We see the Son and cry with the seraphim, “Holy, holy, holy, is the Lord of hosts: the whole earth is full of his glory” (Isa.
-6:3).
+We see the Son and cry with the seraphim, “Holy, holy, holy, is the Lord of hosts: the whole earth is full of his glory” (Isaiah 6:3).

 THE GLORY OF GOD'S SOVEREIGNTY

 It is in the hands of the Lord God to give unto Jesus “the throne of his father David” and to guarantee His “reign over the house of Jacob forever; and of his kingdom there shall be no end” (Luke 1:32-33).
 The genealogies in Matthew 1 and Luke 3 work in chorus with the fulfillment of prophecy to forever settle the question of God’s sovereignty over history.
-The Lord orchestrated the arrival of the Promised Seed (Genesis 3:15) even before the foundation of the earth (Rev. 13:8).
+The Lord orchestrated the arrival of the Promised Seed (Genesis 3:15) even before the foundation of the earth (Revelation 13:8).